bvibber/mtpng/readme.md

 Note that unoptimized debug builds are about 25x slower than optimized release builds.
 Always run with `--release`!

-As of September 2018 with Rust 1.28.0, single-threaded performance is within ~10% of gdk-pixbuf + libpng on the test images in the samples folder.
+As of September 5, 2018 with Rust 1.28.0, single-threaded performance is ~20% faster than gdk-pixbuf + libpng on the test images in the samples folder, but ~60% slower than php + gd + libpng saving the same images.

 Compression is a bit better than libpng with the dual-4K screenshot, and a bit worse on the arch photo.

 Scaling is pretty good up to 8 physical cores.